HomeResourcesBlogCanada ELD compliance rules and regulations: Know the specifications

 Fleets and commercial drivers are required to use ELDs that have been tested and certified by an accredited certification body that has followed the criteria in the most recent version of the standard and the regulations, to ensure ELD manufacturers meet the proper restrictions set forth by the Canadian government.1

 • United States-compliant doesn’t mean Canada-compliant.
-While requirements in the Canadian ELD Standard are aligned with those of the U.S. Federal Motor Carrier Safety Administration for interoperability, the Canadian ELD Standard includes additional requirements to comply with current HOS Regulations in Canada.2
+While requirements in the Canadian ELD Standard are aligned with those of the U.S. Federal Motor Carrier Safety Administration for interoperability, the Canadian ELD Standard includes additional requirements to comply with current HOS Regulations in Canada.

 • An ELD must automatically switch to driving status once the commercial motor vehicle (CMV) is moving up to a set speed threshold of eight kilometers per hour (4.97 miles per hour).
-As a result, the in-motion state must not be configured greater than eight kilometers per hour.2

 • A driver may use a portable device, smartphone or other wireless device if the device meets ELD technical specifications.
-A portable ELD must be mounted in a fixed position during commercial motor vehicle (CMV) operation and visible to the driver from a normal seated driving position.
-2
+A portable ELD must be mounted in a fixed position during CMV operation and visible to the driver from a normal seated driving position.

 • During a roadside inspection, a safety official will use the ELD’s display screen or printout to review the driver’s Records of Duty Status (RODS) and verify compliance with the Canadian HOS regulations.
-2

 • Operate under a specific permit issued